Zilliqa/ZIP/zips/zip-11.md

 we believe that a secondary market for gZIL may open up that will help with the price discovery of gZIL.

-# Non-Custodial Seed Node Staking Overview
+# Non-custodial Seed Node Staking Overview

 ## Staking Parameters